 If you’re diagnosed with nerve damage following an accident or incident that wasn’t your fault, you could be entitled to compensation for your suffering.

 When making a compensation claim for personal injuries or medical negligence, a solicitor will check three main criteria to see if you could be entitled to compensation.
-Before accepting your claim, they will review whether:
+Before accepting a nerve damage claim, they will review whether:

 Don’t worry too much about how you establish a duty of care for personal injury as this is something your advisor or solicitor will verify during your call.
 Generally, though, it comes from legislation such as the Health and Safety at Work Act 1974 and other applicable acts.
 Your role in the claims process will be to try and provide proof of how you were injured and who was responsible.
 As such, we’ll look at what proof will benefit a nerve damage compensation claim later on.